-TWU has a history of supporting postsecondary educational opportunities for groups that have been traditionally under-represented in higher education including the economically disadvantaged, first-generation college students, Hispanic and/or African-American students.
+The partnerships created through the “Closing the Gaps” plan has allowed the Go Program to continue TWU's commitment of supporting postsecondary educational opportunities for groups that have been traditionally under-represented in higher education including the economically disadvantaged, first-generation college students, Hispanic and/or African-American students.
 This commitment is evidenced by TWU's ranking as the highest among Texas public institutions in the graduation of first generation-college students (approximately 59%) and by the highly diverse enrollment (almost 40% minority).
-The University is committed to pursuing the highest level of academic success and excellence.

 Jones Hall, Suite 200